WHAT TO DO FIRST

 - Call an ambulance if you are injured.
 The health and safety of those involved in accidents must be served above all else.
 It may be a difficult decision for the driver or an occupant of a vehicle to make since financial-medical liability is possible.
 In the event those causing the accident do not have insurance or a means to pay or reimburse a health professional’s charges, small-claim’s court avenues are available.

 - Write down all the insurance information, vehicle registration information, and identification information of the other driver involved in the accident.
+It can take up to 10 business days for the police report to be ready.
+Having the other driver’s insurance will mean that you can file your claim with their insurance sooner rather than later.

 - It is preferable to have pictures of the accident scene such as damages to the vehicles and any skid marks on the pavement.
 Write down notes of the conditions of the vehicles, accident scene, and weather conditions if a camera is not accessible.